Dudukun/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- script that creates a new global variable
+script that prints a number with two decimal places, followed by a new line